 As well, identity theft can result in a bad credit report, which could make it difficult for you to find employment, rent a place to live, or borrow money.
 A credit report is a detailed list of your credit and bill-paying history, and other information about you.
-Your credit report helps businesses, banks and others decide if you are likely to pay your bills on time.
+Your credit report helps businesses, banks, and others decide if you’re likely to pay your bills on time.
 There are steps you can take to protect or repair your credit report.

-Never give personal or financial information to anyone who contacts you by phone or online unless you know who they are or can confirm they are legitimate.
+Never give personal or financial information to anyone who contacts you by phone or online unless you know who they are or can confirm they’re legitimate.

 Carry only the identification you need.
-Don’t carry your SIN card, birth certificate, or passport on a regular basis.
-Store them in a safe place and only carry them when you know you need them.
+Don’t carry your SIN card, birth certificate, or passport.
+Store these in a safe place and only carry them when you know you need them.

 Tear or shred receipts and copies of papers you no longer need, such as old tax returns, insurance forms, and credit offers you get in the mail.

-Don't leave personal information lying around at home, in your vehicle, at the office or on your computer.
-Don’t leave receipts at an ATM, a gas station, or anywhere else where you have bought something.
+Don't leave personal information lying around at home, in your vehicle, at the office, or on your computer.
+Don’t leave receipts at an ATM, a gas station, or anywhere else you’ve bought something.

 When you receive a renewal or replacement for a document that contains identity information (for example, your driver’s licence), return or destroy the old one.

 Sign your credit and debit cards as soon as you get them.
 Cut up expired and unused cards.
-A card may have expired but the number may still be valid.
+Even though a card has expired its number may still be valid.

 Be extremely wary of emails that seem to come from financial institutions or authorities asking you to provide personal information.
-If in doubt, look up their contact information, call them, and ask them to verify the request before providing any information.
+If in doubt, look up their contact information, call them, and ask them to verify the request before giving out any information.

-On social networking sites, don’t post more personal information than necessary.
+On social networking sites, don’t post more personal information than is strictly necessary.
 Set your privacy settings as high as possible.
 Don’t accept friend requests from people you don’t know.